 Your regular policy should cover damage from these types of weather events, regardless of whether they originated from a hurricane or another severe weather event.

-A hurricane deductible clause will be written into some property insurance policies in Louisiana.
-This often allows the insurance company to automatically increase the deductible in the policy if the property owner’s area is in a hurricane warning.
-(The deductible is the amount you must pay out of pocket before the insurance company begins paying.)
+A hurricane deductible clause will appear in some property insurance policies in Louisiana.
+This clause often allows the insurance company to automatically increase the deductible in the policy if the property owner’s area is in a hurricane warning.

-This can be highly confusing for some people.
-Your insurance company may try to claim it has a hurricane deductible on your property, even though our legal team discovers no such language exists in your written policy.
-This is an area we then can try to negotiate with the insurer.
+This increase can be highly confusing for some people.
+Your insurance company may try to claim it has a hurricane deductible on your property, even though our legal team has discovered no such language exists in your written policy.

 After the hurricane has passed, you may be left feeling worried about how you are going to get your property losses covered and begin to rebuild your life.
 The claims process can be complex.
 When you have unanswered questions, we have answers.

-We have addressed some of the most commonly asked questions surrounding hurricane damage in Marksville below.
-Be sure to contact our office for a free consultation if you have additional questions we did not cover on this page.
+We have addressed some of the most commonly asked questions surrounding hurricane damage below.
+Please contact our office for a free consultation if you have any additional questions that we did not cover on this page.

 Generally, even the threat of going to court is enough to get the insurance company to settle your claim reasonably.
 However, should it become necessary to go to court, your attorney will be prepared to do so if it means getting you the most out of your claim.

-Preventative care refers to the measures you may need to take following a hurricane in order to prevent further property losses.
-Some of the more common types of preventative care used following hurricanes include boarding up windows, using tarps to cover areas that may be susceptible to water or flood damage, and taking other steps to reduce the likelihood of further damage to your property.
+Preventive care refers to the measures you may need to take following a hurricane to prevent further property losses.
+Some of the more common types of preventative care used following hurricanes include:

 Failure to take preventative care measures could have a devastating impact on your ability to recover compensation through your insurance company.
 If the insurance company can argue that you did not take preventative care measures, they may be able to deny you the compensation and benefits you are seeking in your claim.

-What Evidence Can I Use To Support My Case?
+What Evidence Can a Lawyer Use to Support My Case?

-If you hope to get the insurance company to settle your hurricane damage claim fairly, you will need to be prepared to present them with irrefutable evidence to support your case.
-Some of the more common types of evidence that could be used to prove your property damage and the value of your losses include:
+If you hope to get the insurance company to settle your hurricane damage claim fairly, we will need to prepare to present them with irrefutable evidence to support your case.
+Some of the more common types of evidence that we could use to prove your property damage and the value of your losses include:

 - An inventory of your personal property